 The part nobody advertises: the underground market

-Because demand outstrips supply, and because retatrutide is not yet approved, a large grey market has grown around these compounds.
-They are sold online as "research chemicals" and self-injected with no medical oversight.
-The problem is simple and serious: unregulated product carries no guarantee of purity, dose accuracy or sterility.
+Buying these online is where the real danger is.
+Because demand outstrips supply, and because retatrutide is not yet approved, a gray market has grown around these compounds.
+They are sold as "research chemicals" and self-injected with no medical oversight.
+Unregulated product carries no guarantee of purity, dose accuracy or sterility.
 You do not truly know what is in the vial, how much, or whether it is contaminated.

-Why pharmacy-grade, prescribed medicine is the only safe route
+Why prescribed, pharmacy-grade medicine is the safe route

 How we approach it

-At Longevity Marbella, medical weight loss uses regulated, approved medicines, prescribed and monitored by a doctor double board-certified in Endocrinology and Hospital Medicine, and matched to you.
-As newer options such as retatrutide reach approval, an evidence-based clinic adopts them properly, never through the grey market.
+We prescribe the approved options, monitor you properly, and adopt newer ones only when they are approved.
+At Longevity Marbella, medical weight loss uses regulated, approved medicines, prescribed and monitored by a doctor double board-certified in Internal Medicine and Endocrinology, and matched to you.
+As newer options such as retatrutide reach approval, we adopt them properly, never through the gray market.

 Frequently Asked Questions